 Read to Succeed

-In 2013, 96% of children participating in Read to Succeed, a United Way early literacy initiative, have the necessary skills to succeed in kindergarten.
+In 2014, 97% of children participating in Read to Succeed, a United Way early literacy initiative, had the necessary skills to succeed in kindergarten.
 Why is this so important?

 - Children who have not developed some basic literacy skills by the time they enter school are 3 - 4 times more likely to drop out in later years